twiss/source-code-transparency/explainer.md

     client browser receives, there may be hyperlinks, hyperreferences and relationships to other linked content.
-SRI is a way for the server to provide the client with a hash of each item of linked content, so that the client can deteremine whether it received the correct content.
-Currently, no such SRI hash is available for the initial content download (often an `index.html` page, or web app `webmanifest` file) - so the initial download remains a point of concern.
-Additionally, browsers -- following the specifications -- do not support SRI for all types of content that can be downloaded from a webpage, and some content types are susceptible to vulnerabilities (image formats, for example, seem to be particularly problematic).
+SRI is a way for the server to provide the client with a hash of each item of linked content, so that the client can deteremine whether it has received the correct content if-and-when it retrieves content from those references.

+    Currently, no such SRI hash is available for the initial content download (often an `index.html` page, or web app `webmanifest` file) - so the initial download could be considered a weak point.

+    Additionally, browsers -- following the specifications -- do not support SRI for all types of content that can be referenced from a webpage, and some content types are susceptible to vulnerabilities (image formats, for example, seem to be particularly problematic).

   * SBOM: Software Bill of Materials: analogous to a list of items required to build a product, this is a structured listing of the software dependencies